How to adjust the Automatic (Delayed Start) services delay time at system boot

 One of the side effects of Automatic (Delayed Start) services is that they do start later in the boot cycle.
 The default delay is 120 seconds (2 minutes).
 On fast hardware, this might just be too long to wait.
 In order to change the delay applied to Automatic (Delayed Start) services, simply create the following registry key via the Windows Registry Editor.

 It's of type REG_DWORD.
-Set the value of the key to the desired delay in milliseconds (eg. 60000 for one minute).
-You might need to reboot for the change to take effect.
+Set the value of the key to the desired delay in milliseconds (e.g. 60000 for one minute).
+You will need to reboot for the change to take effect.
 Remember this change affects all Automatic (Delayed Start) services - this includes FireDaemon Pro and all other Windows services.

 If you want to granularly delay FireDaemon Pro service startup, in the Scheduling Tab you can apply an Overall Launch Delay to the service when it starts.
 This means specific FireDaemon Pro services can be delayed further during operating system boot-up (i.e. 120 seconds + n x additional seconds).
 Alternately, you can change the FireDaemon Pro Startup Mode to Automatic and then set the Overall Launch Delay meaning your application will start much earlier in the operating system boot cycle yet not immediately at boot (i.e 0 seconds + n x additional seconds).